TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-2-how-to-add-contact-page-with-data.md

 <br>

-If you use [smart Gulp script](/blog/2017/02/20/statie-how-to-run-it-locally#minitip-use-gulp-work-for-you), you can already check its works at [localhost:8000/contact](http://localhost:8000/contact).
+If you use [smart Gulp script](/blog/2017/02/20/statie-how-to-run-it-locally#minitip-use-gulp-work-for-you), you can already check the page at [localhost:8000/contact](http://localhost:8000/contact).

 <div class="text-center">
     <img src="/../../../../assets/images/posts/2017/statie-2/statie-contact.png" class="thumbnail">